Western tunnel entrance

 |Cost||Less expensive option||More expensive option|

-The intake substation (ISS) will provide power supply to the new Melbourne Metro service.
-The ISS will house electrical equipment including transformers, where incoming power supply voltage will be stepped to a suitable voltage prior to feeding to Melbourne Metro tunnels and underground train stations.
+The intake substation (ISS) will provide power supply to the new Metro Tunnel service.
+The ISS will house electrical equipment including transformers, where incoming power supply voltage will be stepped to a suitable voltage prior to feeding to the new twin tunnels and underground train stations.
 If western tunnel entrance Option A is selected, one of the locations being considered for the ISS is within the Lloyd Street Business Estate.
 If Option B is selected, the ISS will not be located within the vicinity of the western tunnel entrance.

 It is important to note the project designs are a concept only.
 The contractor appointed for construction will be responsible for developing the detailed project design.
-This means that the eventual design solution may differ from what is presented as part of the Melbourne Metro EES.
+This means that the eventual design solution may differ from what is presented as part of the Metro Tunnel EES.
 This is standard on all major construction projects.
-The Melbourne Metro EES is on public exhibition from 25 May to 6 July, and public submissions are invited during this time.
-Read the EES and find out how to make a submission.

 Will South Kensington station be included in the Metro Tunnel?